andrewcooke/pytyp/pytyp.rst

 Semantics
 .........

-To improve the semanics we must consider how a type specification is used.
+To improve the semantics we must consider how a type specification is used.
 For example, we might intend to enforce runtime checking of function arguments, or to specify how data can be transcoded.